HistoricEngland/H.API/RejectedCandidateTermStatusReportGuidance.md

  | **Dataset Name** |	**Submission Batch ID** |	**Primary Reference Number** |	Attribute	Candidate Term Submitted	|  Scheme	| Candidate Term Status	| Preferred Term	| Status Updated |

 # REJECTED Candidate Term Status Report Guidance
-SchemeConcept data validation errors are reviewed by Historic England as Candidate Terms.
+SchemeConcept data validation errors are reviewed by Historic England as *Candidate Terms* on behalf of the [FISH Terminology Working Group](https://heritage-standards.org.uk/working-groups/).
+A *Candidate Term* is a term (e.g. “Ice cream factory”) that has been used locally in a dataset (e.g. Westshire HER) but has not yet been incorporated into the relevant scheme (e.g. monument types thesaurus).
+More information on controlled vocabularies, the FISH thesauri and Candidate Terms is documented [here](https://heritage-standards.org.uk/terminology/).
 Candidate Terms REJECTED by Historic England are reported separately for each dataset from which records failed SchemeConcept data validation .
 These reports contain the following information to help data providers identify the affected records and update these with the relevant Preferred Term

 ## Dataset name
 The name of the dataset specified at registration for which data validation errors have been logged.
 For example: *H&BC Historic Environment Record*